 Raised in a dysfunctional, blue-collar family, Candye Kane became a teenage mother, a pinup cover girl and a punk rock, hillbilly, and blues-belting anarchist by the time she was just 21 years old.
 Eight CDs, six record labels, millions of international road miles, and countless awards later, Miss Kane has proven to be a true survivor as she scrambled her way to the top of the roots music heap, creating a world-renowned reputation that has spanned two decades.

-A new musical based on Kane's early life story, The Toughest Girl in the World, debuted in workshops at the Diversionary Theatre in January 2009.
+She moved to Oceanside around 1991.
+A musical based on Kane's early life story, The Toughest Girl in the World, debuted in workshops at the Diversionary Theatre in January 2009.

 In 2009, Kane signed with Los Angeles label Delta Groove Records.
 The subsequent album Superhero was nominated for Best Contemporary Blues CD in the Blues Foundation's Blues Music Awards.

 In 2010, she completed her autobiographical stage play The Toughest Girl Alive.
 It debuted January 15, 2011 at the Moxie Theater, running through February 6.

 Early 2011 also saw two Kane albums: The Best of Candye Kane: Songs from the Toughest Girl Alive Stageplay includes her 23 original compositions for her autobiographical stage show, while a new CD version of Burlesque Swing became available at CDBaby.com.

 In summer 2011, she released her 11th album, Sister Vagabond, on Delta Groove Records.
 The album was produced by Kane and her guitarist Laura Chavez -- the same duo did her previous album in 2010, Superhero.
 Her Toughest Girl Alive autobiographical stage musical opened in New York City on August 14.